SUSE/scf-minibroker/README.md

 ## How to use the tooling

-The main entry point / script is `../bin/assess-minibroker-charts.rb`.
+The main entry point / script is `assessor/bin/assess-minibroker-charts.rb`.

-Note how this script is not in this subdirectory of `tooling/`, but in the main tooling `bin/` directory.

-The script and its helpers require:
+The script requires:

   - A working `kubectl` command in the `PATH`, with its config pointing to